 One thing to watch out for in canned produce is the level of sodium, which can be high: choose low or no salt if you can, and add your own seasoning to taste.

+Not quite.
 The premium you pay for fresh produce is closely tied to how perishable it is.
 Transporting, storing and displaying fresh fruits and vegetables entails a huge amount of work - and an equally huge amount of energy and waste.
 Fragile fruits must be hand-picked, carefully packed and transported in refrigerated trucks, so that they look appealing on the shelf.
 Even the more robust veggies like potatoes need to be stored in climate controlled warehouses, sometimes for long periods of time.
 Anything destined for the fresh produce aisle also has to meet narrow standards of beauty: crooked carrots or potatoes with minor surface damage go straight on the scrap heap.

 Produce that’s frozen, freeze-dried or canned before it’s shipped to stores doesn’t need to look so perfect.
 It’s also spared the wastage that occurs during transport and storage, because it doesn’t bruise or go bad.
 So it’s not just cheaper for farmers and suppliers to produce, it can also be lighter on the planet.
 We rate freeze-dried fruits and veggies particularly highly, because they retain all their nutrients, they don’t need to be refrigerated, and they’re very light and easy to ship - it’s a win-win for nutrition and sustainability.

 Much as we love fresh fruits and veggies, it’s time to get over the notion that we’re failing if we don’t fill our refrigerators to bursting point with fresh produce.
 There are much smarter ways to get your five-a-day, using a mix of fresh, frozen and shelf-stable fruits and veggies.